gurijb2016-afk/bzp-utils/README.md

-📄 README.md (bzipmini)
-# bzipmini
+# bzp utils

-A simple Python-based LZ77 + folder archiver.
+A lightweight Python-based compression and archive tool using a custom LZ77 implementation.

-This project is a lightweight experimental compression tool similar to ZIP, but custom-built for learning purposes.

 ---